Submitty/submitty.github.io/_docs/sysadmin/installation/ansible.md

    An example has been given to you in the inventory file.
 Update localhost with your server ip address.
    This will allow access to your web interface.

-4. Edit playbook variables with your server properties(`.setup/ansible/playbooks/submitty_install.yml`):
+4. Edit playbook variables with your server properties, stored in this file:
+   `.setup/ansible/playbooks/submitty_install.yml`

    Note: Configure your playbook with your Submitty settings.
+See:
-See `.setup/ansible/roles/app_submitty/defaults/main.yml` for default installation parameters.
+   `.setup/ansible/roles/app_submitty/defaults/main.yml` for default installation parameters.

    **Important**: Any variables defined in the playbook will take precedence over the default values.
    This allows for fine-tuning and customization of your Submitty installation.

    **Reminder**: Ensure that the `submitty_version` variable in your playbook matches the version of Submitty you intend to install.
 This is crucial for the correct functioning of your installation.

 5. SSL Configuration